Double scaling limits of Dirac ensembles and Liouville quantum gravity: Dirac ensembles

 A skew Hermitian matrix can be written as a Hermitian matrix multiplied by the complex unit.
 Furthermore, since $S(D)$ is a polynomial, and thus the potential is a trace polynomial of the Hermitian and skew-Hermitian matrices seen in $D$, any integral of the above form can be written strictly as a Hermitian multi-matrix integral.
 These objects are interesting purely from a random matrix perspective, of which very little is known in general.
 Relatively recently some universal properties were established in \cite{Second paper}.

-Unlike the usually matrix model, in addition to the spectra of the $H$'s we have the spectrum of $D$ to study.
+Unlike the usual matrix model, in addition to the spectra of the $H$'s we have the spectrum of $D$ to study.
 As one might guess, there is a deep and not well understood relationship between them.
 The spectrum of the Dirac operator itself is not fully understood but displays some universal behaviors as seen in \cite{Second paper} and spectral phase transitions as seen in \cite{Barrett2016,First paper,glaser}.
 We are interested only in the simplest cases for now, partly because of the lack of analytical tools needed to study multi-matrix models.

-We will consider a one dimensional Dirac ensemble of type $(1,0)$ (one could also work with $(0,1)$ just as easily).
+We will consider a one dimensional Dirac ensemble of type $(1,0)$.
+We emphasize that one could also work with $(0,1)$ just as easily, such as in \cite{First paper}.
+The type $(1,0)$ signifies that the associated Clifford module of the fuzzy spectral triple has a signature of one.
 Such a Dirac ensemble consist of a finite real spectral triple of the form $(M_{N}(\mathbb{C}),M_{N}(\mathbb{C}),D)$ where

 and $H$ is some Hermitian $N\times N$ matrix sampled from the probability distribution

 The function $S(D)$ is some polynomial in $D$ and

 It is not hard to see that trace powers of $D$ can be written as follows